XanaduAI/flamingpy/README.md

 ```
 The first command installs the dependencies of `ft_stack`
 while the second installs extra dependencies for testing.
+Notice that you sometime need to add the `-e` flag to `pip install .`
+when you are adding new modules.

 Depending on your Operating System,
 you may need to install an extra backend for `matplotlib`.